The year is 2054.

-As mentioned, your social media campaigns can be either paid or organic.
+And as we mentioned before, your social media campaigns can either be paid or organic.

-We won’t explore every promoting option - like increasing followers on a page, generating video views, or increasing link clicks - but you get the main idea: You pay to achieve a certain action.
+We won’t get into the nitty gritty of every promoting option—like increasing followers on a page, generating video views, or increasing link clicks—but you get the main idea: You pay to achieve a certain result.

-Not sure what to use?
+Not sure which method to use?
 Here’s a list of benefits for organic and paid social media:

-- Customer relationship: Social media channels help you manage your customer relationships.
-You can reply to their complaints and compliments in real-time.
+2. Customer relationship: Social media channels help you manage your customer relationships.
+You can reply to any complaints and compliments in real-time.

-- Monitoring: Via your social media, you can collect feedback about your product and brand easily.
+3. Monitoring: Through your social media, you can collect feedback about your product and brand easily.
 You can also monitor what your competitors are doing.

-- Trust building: You can use user-generated content to build trust.
+7. Trust building: You can use user-generated content to build trust in your brand.
 It can be reviews, testimonials, or interviews with your users.

 Benefits of paid social media

-Investing in paid social media can help you reach a much wider audience, in addition to other benefits.
-Paid social media is:
+Investing in paid social media can help you reach a much wider audience.

-- Precise (Retargeting): You can retarget people according to their past actions - like visiting your social accounts, website, and more.
-We will elaborate more about this point later on in the article.
+4. Precise (retargeting): You can retarget people according to their past actions like visiting your social accounts, website, and more.
+But we’ll talk more about this later on.

 How to build a winning social media strategy

-It’s imperative to have a social media strategy in place before and after you’ve launched your SaaS business.
+But remember, it’s essential to have this strategy in place before you launch your SaaS business.